codenavy94/ATM_application/README.md

 C:\Desktop\YOUR_DIR_NAME\ATM_application> python main.py
 ```

 3. Enter valid card number for the follwing direction:
+(The program presupposes that the input is always a valid card number.)

 ```
 Enter your card number